-Table 16: Debugging Flows
+Table 17: Debugging Flows

-Debugging Flow Name Flow Steps Pros/Cons HDL instantiation probing flow Explicitly attach signals in the HDL source to an ILA debug core instance.
+Debugging Flow Name Flow Steps Pros/Cons HDL instantiation probing flow Explicitly attach signals in the HDL source or IP-Integrator canvas to an ILA debug core instance.
 You have to add/remove debug nets and IP from your design manually, which means that you will have to modify your HDL source.
 This method provides the option to probe at the HDL design level.
-It is easy to make mistakes when generating, instantiating, and connecting debug cores.
-Netlist insertion probing flow (recommended) Use one of the following two methods to identify the signal for debug: Use the MARK_DEBUG attribute to mark signals for debug in the source RTL code.
-Use the MARK_DEBUG right-click menu option to select nets for debugging in the synthesized design netlist.
+Allows for probing certain protocols such as AXI or AXI-Streaming at the interface level It is easy to make mistakes when generating, instantiating, and connecting debug cores.
+Netlist insertion probing flow Use one of the following two methods to identify the signal for debug: • Use the MARK_DEBUG attribute to mark signals for debug in the source RTL code. • Use the MARK_DEBUG right-click menu option to select nets for debugging in the synthesized design netlist.
 Once the signal is marked for debug, use the Set up Debug wizard to guide you through the Netlist Insertion probing flow.
 This method is the most flexible with good predictability.
 This method allows probing at different design levels (HDL, synthesized design, system design).
 This method does not require HDL source modification.
-Tcl-based netlist insertion probing flow Use the set_property Tcl command to set the MARK_DEBUG property on debug nets then use Netlist insertion probing Tcl commands to create debug cores and connect them to debug nets.
+Tcl-based netlist insertion probing flow Use the set_property Tcl command to set the MARK_DEBUG property on debug nets then use netlist insertion probing Tcl commands to create debug cores and connect them to debug nets.
 This method provides fully automatic netlist insertion.
 You can turn debugging on or off by modifying the Tcl commands.
 This method does not require HDL source modification.